lindsayrr8/lindsayrr8.github.io/_posts/2025-02-15-my-new-blog-post.md

 There are tons of approachs to writing Python, but with visualizations in mind, I chose to complete this task using the available tools included with **Anaconda Navigator.** *(Yes, more snakes.)* Anaconda Navigator is a free, open-source GUI that you can think of as a collection of applications useful for scientific computing, visualizing data, and working with AI, all using Python.

-In particular, with the spirit of Plotly's browser-based visualizing in mind, I chose to code my graph using **Jupyter Notebook.** Jupyter Notebook is another freebie interactive environment that is used by industry data scientists, analysts, researchers, and other information professionals.
-It differs from browser-Plotly in that Jupyter is a little more technical.
+In particular, with the spirit of Plotly's browser-based visualizing in mind, I chose to code my graph using **Jupyter Notebook.** Jupyter Notebook is another freebie interactive browser-based environment that is used by industry data scientists, analysts, researchers, and other information professionals.
+It differs from Plotly in that Jupyter is a little more technical.
+But as you will see, we will be using Plotly's Python package to recreate the graph utilizing Jupyter Notebook.